sdcst-2025/003-basic-input-nlwolsey/README.md

 (2 points)

 #### Task 4
-Find the hypotenuse\
-Your program will ask the user to enter in the 2 short sides of a right triangle.\
-You will calculate the length of the hypotenuse and display the result.\
+Find the surface area of a cone given the height and the radius.\
-You will need to use the *math* module to use the command that finds the square root.\
+You will need to ask the user to enter in both variables, and will need to use the Pythagorean relationship to find the slant height.
 (2 points)

 #### Task 5